About

 Tuberculosis (TB)

-The group led a pioneering prospective, population-based, multicentre study of genomic epidemiology of the MTBC strains circulating in Catalonia, in collaboration with Iñaki Comas (IBV-CSIC), Pere-Joan Cardona (CIBERES), CEEISCAT and other research groups within CIBERESP, and a network of public and private laboratories, that was subsequently implemented whithin the Tuberculosis Prevention and Control Program (Dept. de Salut, Generalitat de Catalunya), with the following objectives:
+The group led a pioneering prospective, population-based, multicentre study of genomic epidemiology of the MTBC strains circulating in Catalonia (TB-SEQ), co-led by Iñaki Comas (IBV-CSIC), in direct collaboration with Pere-Joan Cardona (CIBERES) and a network of public and private laboratories, which was subsequently implemented whithin the formal Tuberculosis Prevention and control activities by the Public Health Agency of Catalonia (Health Department, Generalitat de Catalunya) since 2022, with the following main aims:

 Antimicrobial resistant bacteria

-• Genomic epidemiology of outbreaks and circulating strains of multidrug-resistant bacteria, including carbapenemase or extended-spectrum beta-lactamase (ESBL) producing Klebsiella pneumoniae and/or, vancomycin-resistant Enteroccocus faecium, or methicillin-resistant Staphylococcus aureus.
+- Molecular epidemiology of outbreaks and circulating strains of multidrug-resistant bacteria, including carbapenemase or extended-spectrum beta-lactamase (ESBL) producing Klebsiella pneumoniae and/or, vancomycin-resistant Enteroccocus faecium, or methicillin-resistant Staphylococcus aureus, among others.

-• Validation of molecular assays for the diagnosis of bacterial infections and resistance genes in collaboration with industry.
+- Validation of molecular assays for the diagnosis of bacterial infections and resistance genes in collaboration with industry.
 The group has especially worked in the molecular diagnostics of sepsis, a time-dependent syndrome that represents the main cause of death by infection worldwide, therefore shortening the time to microbiological diagnosis saves lives.
-More recently, a real-time 16S rRNA sequencing assay from direct clinical samples is being validated for the microbiological diagnosis of infections that need an urgent diagnosis and conventional diagnostics methods show limitations.

 Sexually Transmitted Infections (STI)

 The prevalence of STIs is currently increasing worldwide.
 This research group has optimised various diagnostic techniques adapted for minimally-invasive sampling (especially urine, saliva, and fingerpick blood) for the screening of STI in vulnerable populations attending alternative testing centers, contributing to their epidemiological characterization with public health applications.
-It has also performed molecular diagnostics and epidemiology studies of human Papillomavirus (HPV), Treponema pallidum, and Monkeypox virus.
+It has also performed molecular diagnostics and epidemiology studies of human Papillomavirus (HPV) and Monkeypox virus.

 Active projects